react-native-community/cli/README.md

 You'll need to install a global module [`react-native-cli`](./packages/global-cli) and follow instructions there.

-We strongly encourage you to **only use global `react-native-cli` for bootstrapping new projects**.
+> We strongly encourage you to **only use global `react-native-cli` for bootstrapping new projects**.
 Use local version for everything else.

+You can find out more about init command from the [documentation](./docs/init.md)

 ## Usage in an existing React Native project